nasa/cape/doc/pycart/examples/lineload_arrow/lineload_arrow.rst

 the `NASA Software Catalog <https://software.nasa.gov/software/ARC-16025-1A>`_.

 Using the geometry from :ref:`Example 2 <pycart-ex-arrow>`, this cases continues the analysis and adds computation of sectional loads.
+The example is located in ``$PYCART/examples/pycart/06_lineload_arrow``.

 The geometry used for this shape is a capped cylinder with four fins and 9216 faces and seven components.
 The surface triangulation, :file:`arrow.tri`, is